ericelliott/rtype/README.md

 ### Dependencies

-If necessary you can list the non built-in functions required, which is especially useful if you are using polyfills.
+You can optionally list your functions' dependencies.
+In the future, add-on tools may automatically scan your functions and list dependencies for you, which could be useful for documentation and to identify polyfills requirements.

 ```js
 // one dependency